 - Apply location – when “ON” you can select a location from the ones you have in your QuickBooks Online to sync your transactions with those selected in the drop-down menu.

-Check out an additional guide with our recommended way of a setup
+Check out the Synder setup guide where you can find our recommended way of a setup.

 - Bank account – a buffer account that QuickBooks sales receipts, refund receipts and payments will be deposited into.
 In case you do not have an account with “PayPal” in its name, it will be auto-created in your Chart of Accounts.